-- Case diary of 50 cases involving problems of the cardiorespiratory, haematopoietic and endocrine systems and metabolic skeletal disorders (if seen) to assess your range of experience and encourage reflection on cases managed. - After completion of the case diary you should write a 1,000 word synopsis essay of what you have learned from these cases. - 3 written case reports of 1,750 words each (on 3 of the topic/body system areas identified in the learning topics) that will enable assessment of your problem solving skills, knowledge and clinical reasoning. - One case report can be submitted for review prior to being marked.
+- Case diary of 50 cases involving problems of the cardiorespiratory, haematopoietic and endocrine systems and metabolic skeletal disorders (if seen) to assess your range of experience and encourage reflection on cases managed.
+Cases are eligible to be included in the case diary if seen within the 12 months prior to enrolment on the CertAVP (not just the C-SAM module). - After completion of the case diary you should write a 1,000 word synopsis essay of what you have learned from these cases. - 3 written case reports of 1,750 words each (on 3 of the topic/body system areas identified in the module contents) that will enable assessment of your problem-solving skills, knowledge and clinical reasoning.
+These 3 cases can also have been included in the case diary. - One case report can be submitted for review prior to being marked.
 This is only permitted once per candidate per discipline.
 It must be submitted as a fully written report and not a draft version.
-Feedback will be given on the approach to writing the case report that can be applied to all future medicine reports and modules, rather than specific comments on management of the individual case. - 1 hour 30 minutes written examination composed to two unseen clinical case scenarios which will be used to assess the breadth and depth of your knowledge base and your problem solving ability.
+Feedback will be given on the approach to writing the case report that can be applied to all future medicine reports and modules, rather than specific comments on management of the individual case. - 1 hour 30 minutes written examination composed to two unseen clinical case scenarios which will be used to assess the breadth and depth of your knowledge base and your problem-solving ability.